ITU-build-a-thon/demo-2021/README.md

 # demo-2021
 Integrated code of ITU Buildathon 2021 activities.
+This was a problem statement of [ITU AI/ML Challenge 2021](https://aiforgood.itu.int/about/aiml-in-5g-challenge/) sponsered by ITU FG on Autonomous networks

 This repo consists code submitted by following teams